 I had to apply for a Mozambique Visa as Volunteer Vacations has been invited to partner up with an organization dedicated to marine conservation in Mozambique monitoring the decline in the local megafauna.
-The volunteers will help photograph and video and monitor the whale sharks, manta ray and other fish populations and promote marine conservation locally.
-Numbers have declined significantly over the last two decades.
-Scuba diving and snorkelling are useful skills but if you have not done these before, you can spend your first week learning to dive before getting fully involved in the project.
+The volunteers in marine conservation will help photograph and video and monitor the whale sharks, manta rays and other fish populations and promote marine conservation locally.
+Numbers of the megafauna have declined significantly over the last two decades.
+Scuba diving and snorkelling are essential skills to partake in this but if you have not done these before, you can spend your first week learning to dive before getting fully involved in the project.
 This is how I applied for my Mozambique Visa in order to visit Mozambique.

-Getting my Mozambique visa, was relatively easy in the UK.
+Getting a Mozambique visa was relatively easy in the UK.
 I went for a ‘Single Entry” Tourist visa as recommended.

 I went online to find out the score: